Pharmacy Technician Programs In Burlington, VT: Where Are The Best Schools?

 Pharmacy Technician Salaries and Employment Trends in Burlington

-Before making a career change, and embarking on an educational plan to do so, exploring the salary and job growth potential of the profession is a smart move.
+Before making a career change and embarking on an educational plan, exploring the profession’s salary and job growth potential is a smart move.

 Pharmacy Technician Schools in Burlington, VT

-There are some very compelling reasons to obtain pharmacy technician certification from either the Pharmacy Technician Certification Board (PTCE) or the National HealthCareer Association (ExCPT).
+There are compelling reasons to obtain pharmacy technician certification from either the Pharmacy Technician Certification Board (PTCE) or the National HealthCareer Association (ExCPT).

 A growing number of employers are giving hiring preference to certified pharmacy techs and certification opens up new on-the-job opportunities, such as participating in vaccination and minute clinics.

-There are two local pharmacy technician schools available to Burlington residents, and here we are taking a comparative look at them both.
+Two local pharmacy technician schools are available to Burlington residents, and here we are taking a comparative look at them both.